-1 Introduction
+1. Introduction

-Tactical information management systems increasingly run in net-centric environments characterized by thousands of platforms, sensors, decision nodes, and computers connected together to exchange information, support sense-making, enable collaborative decision making, and effect changes in the physical environment.
-For example, the Global Information Grid (GIG) [1] is an ambitious net-centric environment being designed to ensure that different services and coalition partners, as well as individuals participating to specific missions, can collaborate effectively and deliver appropriate firepower, information, or other essential assets to warfighters in a timely, dependable, and secure manner.
-Achieving this vision requires the following capabilities from the distributed middleware software:
+Recent trends in net-centric systems motivate the development of mission-critical information management capabilities that ensure the right information is delivered to the right place at the right time to satisfy quality of service (QoS) requirements in heterogeneous environments.
+These information management systems, such as Air Traffic Management Control, Traffic Monitoring and Control, and Management, Railway Control Systems, increasingly run in net-centric environments characterized by thousands of platforms, sensors, decision nodes, and computers connected together to exchange information, support sense-making, enable collaborative decision making, and effect changes in the physical environment.

+For example, modern supervisory control and data acquisition (SCADA) systems, air traffic management (ATM) systems, and the Global Information Grid (GIG) [1] are net-centric environments designed to ensure that different services and partners, as well as individuals participating to specific missions, can collaborate effectively and deliver appropriate decisionmaking and control information to users in a timely, dependable, and secure manner.
+Achieving this vision requires the distributed middleware to address key design and operational challenges, including ensuring the right data is available at the right place at the right time all the time in heterogeneous environments consisting of dynamically formed coalitions of nodes that can share a common shared state (often referred as the operational picture) and exchange data seamlessly.
-- Shared operational picture.
-A key requirement for mission-critical net-centric systems is the ability to share an operational picture with planners, warfighters, and operators in real-time. - Ensure the right data gets to the right place at the right time by satisfying end-to-end quality of service (QoS) requirements, such as latency, jitter, throughput, dependability, and scalability. - Interoperability and portability in heterogeneous environments since net-centric systems are faced with unprecedented challenges in terms of platform and network heterogeneity.

-• Support for dynamic coalitions.
-In many net-centric tactical information management systems, dynamically formed coalition of nodes will need to share a common operational picture and exchange data seamlessly.

-Prior middleware technologies, such as the Common Object Request Broker Architecture (CORBA) Event Service and Notification Service, and the Java Message Service (JMS), and various other proprietary middleware product, have historically lacked key architectural and QoS capabilities, such as dependability, survivability, scalability, determinism, security, and confidentiality, needed by net-centric systems for tactical information management.
-To address these limitations-and to better support tactical information management in net-centric systems like the GIG-the OMG has adopted the DDS specification [2], which is a standard for QoS-enabled data-centric publish/subscribe (pub/sub) communication aimed at net-centric tactical information management systems.
-DDS is used in a wide range of military and commercial systems, including naval combat management systems, commercial air traffic control, transportation management, automated stock trading systems, and semiconductor fabrication devices.
+To support these mission-critical information management capabilities in net-centric systems, the Object Management Group (OMG) has adopted the Data Distribution Service (DDS) specification [2], which is a standard QoS-enabled data-centric for publish/subscribe (pub/sub) communication that enables net-centric mission- and business-critical information management systems to share information in real-time by utilizing QoS-driven publish/subscribe patterns.
+OpenSplice DDS is a DDS-compliant implementation that is used in a wide range of military and commercial systems, including naval combat management systems, commercial air traffic control, transportation management, automated stock trading systems, and semiconductor fabrication devices.